davideloba/daliMaster_rpi/examples/shellControl/README.md

 # shellControl.py

-Here there is a list of commands that you can send to your Raspberry Pi™ by shell in order to control daliMaster Hat.
+Here there is a list of commands that you can send to your Raspberry Pi by shell in order to control daliMaster Hat.

 ## Getting started
 Launch *shellControl.py* under *examples/shellControl* folder.
 Digit your custom daliMaster address as program argument if it is different from default.